dieterich-lab/single-cell-nanopore/workflow.md

-# Singlesqure
+# Singlesquare

-Singlesqure is designed for cell barcode assignment from Nanopore sequencing data.
+Singlesquare is designed for cell barcode assignment from Nanopore sequencing data.
 It requires bam files from both Nanopore and Illumina reads, then builds a model based on the parameters estimated from the two libraries.

 # Quick run